Quillaia

-Quillaia is used in the manufacture of food additives, and it is listed as an ingredient in root beer and cream soda.
+Quillaia is used in the manufacture of food additives.
 The extract also is used as a humectant in baked goods, frozen dairy products, and puddings and as a foaming agent in soft drinks.
 It is used in agriculture for some "natural" spray adjuvant formulations.

-Saponin adjuvants
+Use in medicine

 The saponins from Quillaja saponaria are used in several approved veterinary vaccines (e.g., foot-and-mouth disease vaccines).
 Initially a crude preparation was used, but more recently purified products have been developed.
 Two of these (Quil A and Matrix-M) have been shown to be more effective and cause less local irritation.

 Quil A is still a mixture of more than 25 different saponin molecules.
 One of them, the saponin QS21, has been investigated for as an adjuvant for human vaccines.

 Novavax uses a highly purified quillaja extract as an adjuvant in its veterinary and human vaccines.
 The adjuvant, Matrix-M, is made at facilities in Sweden and Denmark.